ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 It all relates to the following more basic assumptions, namely that

  - There is no special point or direction in the space itself, so any special point or direction in the motion of a particle must be determined by some initial configuration of the particle's motion with respect to the field;
- - It is an experimental fact elevated to the status of an axiom that in a closed system the position and velocity o initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in
+ - It is an experimental fact elevated to the status of an axiom that in a closed system the position and velocity of all  initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in